 "Decide in advance how you'll respond when a problem erupts," Norton advises.
 "You won't have to waste time deciding what to do in the heat of the moment if you already have your playbook ready to go."

 Oracle also offers some handy tips for helping your customers help themselves in an infographic called "Three Key Tips for Transforming Self Service."
-The tech giant reasons that connecting customers with the information they need quickly is more important than ever.
+The enterprise tech giant reasons that connecting customers with the information they need quickly is more important than ever.

 Seventy-two percent of customers prefer using companies' websites to answer their questions, according to Forrester Research.
 But TSIA Technology Insight reports that only 52 percent actually find the information they need.
 The three tips, then, are: know your customers; empower your customers; and adapt to changing behaviors.